Superman (DC Extended Universe): Reception

 Contrarily, critics praised Superman's character arc in the "Snyder Cut" as being more natural, with some claiming that the best scenes in the movie involved Henry Cavill.
 Tom Jergensen from IGN wrote "His reunion with Lois Lane (Amy Adams) and Martha Kent (Diane Lane) is much more emotional thanks to Snyder's increased focus on how devastated the two were by his death.
 However, one way in which Snyder's cut doesn't vary much from the theatrical cut in conception is that Superman's role is limited by design; but here at least, he's far more prevalent as a symbol for our heroes."

 Leading up to the release of the 2021 Marvel Cinematic Universe film Eternals, director Chloé Zhao stated that her interpretation of the character Ikaris in the film was heavily inspired by Superman as portrayed in Snyder's DCEU films, especially for Snyder's "authentic and very real" approach in Man of Steel, which "left a strong impression" on Zhao.

 Despite the mixed reception of the DCEU as a whole, Henry Cavill's performances as Superman in the franchise became popular with audiences and helped propel him to international fame.
 Leading up to and following the release of Zack Snyder's Justice League, fans campaigned to Warner Bros. to bring Cavill back as Superman for a direct sequel to Man of Steel, and similarly expressed sorrow and outrage when James Gunn dropped Cavill from the role for the DC Universe franchise.
+Dwayne Johnson responded to these fan campaigns and began his own to bring Cavill back to the role, personally fighting for this for a number of years.
+This led to a cameo for Black Adam in 2022 being secured for Cavill, brokered with Warner Brothers Discovery. with the mediation of Johnson who was starring as titular character for the film, which ended up drawing much positive reception to what seemed was a permanent return to the role when Cavill appeared in the mid-credits scene of the film.

 In 2024, Cavill made a cameo in the Marvel Cinematic Universe film Deadpool & Wolverine as a Wolverine variant.
 While trying to recruit him, Deadpool says, "We will treat you so much better than those shitfucks down the street!", referencing DC canceling his future Superman projects.